American Association of Neurological Surgeons: Annual meeting

 The AANS has held an Annual Scientific Meeting every year since its 1932 inception except twice; in 1945 due to World War II, and in 2020 due to the COVID-19 pandemic.
 The 2021 meeting was exclusively virtual, also due to the pandemic.

 Programming includes presentations of neurological studies, seminars, workshops for practitioners at all levels, and keynote speeches.
 Past speakers include H. Ross Perot (1987), Colin Powell (1995), George H. W. Bush (1999), Tom Brokaw (2001), Benazir Bhutto (2002), Henry Kissinger (2003), Ken Burns (2004), Walter Isaacson (2013), and Chesley Sullenberger (2013).

 Neurosurgical Research and Education Foundation

-Established by the AANS in 1981, the Neurosurgery Research and Education Foundation provides funding for training in the neurosciences and support for career neurosurgeons.
+Established by the AANS in 1981, the Neurosurgery Research and Education Foundation (NREF) provides funding for training in the neurosciences and support for career neurosurgeons.
 Through grants and awards, it supports medical students, residents and young neurosurgical faculty in conducting basic science, patient-oriented, clinical and outcomes research, as well as outcomes studies that protect and support neurosurgical procedures for all practicing neurosurgeons.
 It also funds North American and international fellowships in all neurosurgical subspecialties.

 The NREF supported the founding of NeurosurGen Inc., a nonprofit project established in 2022 to document the academic genealogy of neurosurgeons.
 The initiative compiles data on neurosurgical training lineages, including information such as residency completion dates, program directors, and chairpersons at the time of graduation, and uses this to create an academic family tree.